TAF-Verification/metar-dart/README.md

 A library for Dart developers.

-Inspired from python-metar, a library writed in Python language for parse Meteorological Aviation Weather Reports (METAR and SPECI).
+Inspired from python-metar, a library writed in Python language to parse Meteorological Aviation Weather Reports (METAR and SPECI).

-Current METAR reports
+## Current METAR reports

 The current report for a station is available at the URL